 Step 7: Pour the Smoothie Into Jars

 When pouring into jars, leave about one or two inches of headspace for gas bubbles.
 Do not leave too much headspace.
-Wipe the rim to ensure proper sealing .
-Once it starts fermenting, the oxygen will be replaced with CO2 and it will prevent mold growth.
+Wipe the rim to ensure proper sealing.
+Once it starts fermenting, it will use up the oxygen, preventing mould growth.
 You may add cabbage leaves into the headspace.